-Rachel Laser is the President and CEO at Americans United for Separation of Church and State.
+Rachel Laser (she/her/hers) is the President and CEO at Americans United for Separation of Church and State.

 Rachel Laser is a lawyer, advocate and strategist who has dedicated her career to making our country more inclusive.
 She has a proven track record of uniting both faith and secular leaders and advocacy organizations to make tangible progress on some of the most important issues of our time.